DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] The contact information of the person who created the document is in section "For any further questions regarding this variable please contact:"
-  (Name, email, telephone, institution)
+  (Name, institutional email, telephone)

-- [ ] If the document is based on a previous version, created by another person, the contact information of the previous version (in which this one is based) are in section "For any further questions regarding this variable please contact:" (Name, email, telephone, institution)
+- [ ] If the document is based on a previous version, created by another person, the contact information of the previous version (in which this one is based) are in section "For any further questions regarding this variable please contact:" (Name, institutional email, telephone)

 - [ ] Al final "Session info" section is included